-I currently have availability in my office on Wednesdays and Thursdays.
+I currently have availability in my office or online on Tuesdays, Wednesdays and Thursdays.
 On a case-by-case basis, I provide phone, video or in home sessions.
 I am also in a group psychotherapy practice with therapists who have openings Monday through Saturday.

 How do I schedule an appointment?

 Please email, call, or text to set up a complimentary phone consult to assess our compatibility.
 At that time, we can schedule your first session.
 You can contact me at email@example.com, via the contact page or at my group practice’s contact page.